Prohibited Turn – Disobey Sign Traffic Tickets

 Going to Court for a Traffic Ticket

-The case to prove a disobey sign charge sounds simple: was there a traffic sign and did the motorist disobey it?
+The case to prove a disobey sign charge sounds simple, was there a traffic sign and did the motorist disobey it?

-Actually a trial for a disobey sign charge can become quite involved, and to be properly represented and to win your case qualified legal help at OTT Legal Services is the best way to fight your ticket.
+Actually a trial for a disobey sign charge can become quite involved, and to be properly represented and to win your case qualified legal help from OTT Legal Services is the best way to fight your ticket.

 At court we ask questions that either you or the police may not know, for example,

 - was the sign clearly visible and properly erected?